Only five ingredients needed to make these Homemade Coconut Peppermint Patties | Gluten Free + Paleo + Vegan

 - Dark Chocolate

-When you’re ready to go melt you chocolate and start dipping.
+When you’re ready to go, melt your chocolate and start dipping.
 Use a fork to help you dunk – when you lift the patties from the chocolate you’ll be able to let the chocolate drip off easier through the forks prongs.
-Drizzle over whatever chocolate is leftover at the end because why not and then all that’s left if for it to set.
+Drizzle over whatever chocolate is leftover at the end, because why not?
+And then all that’s left is for it to set!

 Super easy!
 Super tasty!